lenskit/lkpy/docs/data.rst

 The LensKit :class:`Dataset` class is the standard LensKit interface to datasets for training, evaluation, etc. Trainable models and components expect a dataset instance to be passed to :meth:`~lenskit.algorithms.Recommender.fit`.
+It is an abstract class with implementations covering various scenarios.

 .. autoclass:: Dataset